jecki/DHParser/README.md

-See [Introduction.md](https://gitlab.lrz.de/badw-it/DHParser/blob/master/Introduction.md) for the motivation and an overview how DHParser works or jump right into the [Step by Step Guide](https://gitlab.lrz.de/badw-it/DHParser/blob/master/documentation_src/StepByStepGuide.rst) to learn how to setup and use DHParser.
+See [Introduction.md](https://gitlab.lrz.de/badw-it/DHParser/blob/master/Introduction.md) for the motivation and an overview how DHParser works or jump right into the [Step by Step Guide](https://gitlab.lrz.de/badw-it/DHParser/blob/master/documentation_src/StepByStepGuide.rst) to learn how to set up and use DHParser.
 Or have a look at the
 [comprehensive overview of DHParser's features](https://gitlab.lrz.de/badw-it/DHParser/-/blob/master/documentation_src/Overview.rst) to see how DHParser supports the construction of domain specific languages.